n4x0r/n4x0r.github.io/_posts/2017-11-17-UnPacking_a_Linux_Tsunami_Sample.md

 ```

 Threfore, we may be dealing against a custom packer based on a modified version of `UPX`.
-We will start analysing the sample by doing static analysis, then I will continue with some dynamic analysis, and at the end will do a rief summary of the sample as a whole.
+We will start analysing the sample by doing static analysis, then I will continue with some dynamic analysis, and at the end will do a brief summary of the sample as a whole.
 Let's start with static analysis..

 <h2> Static Analysis</h2>
 <br/>
-If we open the binary with `IDA PRO` we can confirm this statement:
+If we open the binary with `IDA PRO` we can confirm that the sample is indeed packed.:
 <br/>

 <div style="text-align:center"><img src ="https://github.com/n4x0r/n4x0r.github.io/raw/master/images/Tsunami/2.png" /></div>